MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 Once you have created your virtual agent, you can add topics that represent the customer intents to be addressed by the virtual agent and then deploy it to a web channel.
 As customers use the virtual agent, you can view analytics information to help you improve it and the overall customer experience.

-For more information about creating topics for your virtual agent, see [Creating topics for your virtual agent](getting-started-create-topics.md).
+For more information about creating topics for your virtual agent, see [Creating custom topics for your virtual agent](getting-started-create-topics.md).

 For more information about deploying your virtual agent, see [Deploying your virtual agent](getting-started-deploy.md).